 Add the No Index Tag to the Page

-Google, and other search engines, when they see the noindex tag on a page, generally won’t index the page.
+Search engines, when they see the noindex tag on a page, generally won’t index the page.
 It’s preferred that you put the noindex tag in the header area of the code on the page, but you might try adding it to another part of the page…that should work, too.

 Add the Page to the Robots.txt file